Xavier Tillman NBA Playoffs Player Props: Grizzlies vs. Lakers

-Xavier Tillman could make a big impact for the Memphis Grizzlies at 10:00 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Xavier Tillman could make a big impact for the Memphis Grizzlies at 7:30 PM on Wednesday against the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article we will look at Tillman's prop bets, using stats to help you make good picks.
+We're going to look at Tillman's prop bets, using stats and trends to help you make good picks.

 Xavier Tillman Prop Bets vs. the Lakers